vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 Open the wine configurator by pressing on the cog icon next to the Wine section in Vinegar's settings and going to the graphics section to find the DPI settings.

+### GPU must be explicitly defined for OpenGL

+Find the Device ID of your discrete GPU by running `lspci | grep -i vga` or `inxi -G`.

+If using lspci, the Device ID should look something like this: `00:0X.0`, remove the zeros and take the number (if the Device ID is a letter: `00:0f.0`, convert it from hexadecimal to decimal, so "f" would be 15).

+If using inxi, the Device ID is the number before the GPU name, it should look like this: `Device-X`, take the number after `Device-`.

+After getting the Device ID, copy one of these commands:

+If using Flatpak: `mkdir -p ~/.var/app/org.vinegarhq.Vinegar/config/vinegar; echo -e '[studio]\ngpu = "(YOUR GPU's DEVICE ID)"' > ~/.var/app/org.vinegarhq.Vinegar/config/vinegar/config.toml`

+If using Source/Package: `mkdir -p ~/.config/vinegar; echo -e '[studio]\ngpu = "(YOUR GPU's DEVICE ID)"' > ~/.config/vinegar/config.toml`

+Then replace `(YOUR GPU's DEVICE ID)` with your GPU's Device ID and run the command.

 ### "Your GPU is incompatible" / "Necessary graphics drivers not installed" error

 Make sure your drivers are installed correctly, if that doesn't help you can: